marijnh/Eloquent-JavaScript/06_object.md

 {{index "object-oriented programming", [interface, object]}}

 This is a simple instance of a powerful idea.
-When a piece of code is written to work with objects that have a certain interface—in this case, a `toString` method—any kind of object that happens to support this interface can be plugged into the code, and it will be able to work with it.
+When a piece of code is written to work with objects that have a certain interface—in this case, a `toString` method—any kind of object that happens to support this interface can be plugged into the code and will be able to work with it.

 This technique is called _polymorphism_.
 Polymorphic code can work with values of different shapes, as long as they support the interface it expects.